elixir-lang/elixir-lang.github.com/getting-started/comprehensions.markdown

 [a: 1, a: 2, b: 1, b: 2, c: 1, c: 2]
 ```

 A more advanced example of multiple generators and filters is Pythagorean triples.
-A Pythagorean triple is set of numbers such that `a*a + b*b = c*c`, let's write a comprehension in a file named `triple.exs`:
+A Pythagorean triple is a set of positive integers such that `a*a + b*b = c*c`, let's write a comprehension in a file named `triple.exs`:

 ```elixir
 defmodule Triple do